NVIDIA/NeMo/README.md

 **3B configuration:**

 The 3B model uses the bf16 data type.
 It can be trained in about 11 days using 20 nodes with 8 GPUs per node.
-The model includes 24 transformer layers, a hidden size of 1024, a feedforward network size of 16384, 128 key-value (KV) channels, and 32 attention heads.
+The model includes 24 transformer layers, a hidden size of 2048, a feedforward network size of 5120, and 32 attention heads  with GeGLU activation function.
 The sequence length is 512, and the optimizer is Adam.
 This model uses tensor parallelism of 2.
-For the details on all the parameters, see the `t5/5b.yaml` config file.
+For the details on all the parameters, see the `t5/3b.yaml` config file.

 To train a 3B model, modify the `conf/config.yaml` file to set: